 Computation is the process of transforming symbols according to prescribed rules.
-These rules, called algorithms, can be implemented in a wide variety of physical systems.
-In any such implementation, a computer encodes symbols into physical states and carries out computation via the time evolution of those states.
-The physical limits on computation have been discussed from several perspectives.
+These rules, called algorithms, can be implemented in various physical systems.
+In any such implementation, a computer encodes symbols into physical states and executes the computation through the time evolution of these states.
+The physical limitations of computation have been discussed from several perspectives.
 Feynman emphasized the intrinsic difficulty of simulating physical phenomena on conventional digital computers and proposed quantum computation as a form of natural computation~\cite{feynman_simulating_1982}.
-Lloyd, on the other hand, analyzed fundamental bounds on computational speed arising from limits imposed by quantum mechanics~\cite {lloyd_ultimate_2000}.
-These studies demonstrate that computational performance is governed by both mathematical computational models and physical laws, such as thermodynamics, quantum mechanics, and energy constraints.
-Among these, thermodynamics plays a central role in constraining computation implemented in noisy, fluctuation-driven physical systems.
+Lloyd analyzed fundamental bounds on computational speed resulting from the limits imposed by quantum mechanics~\cite {lloyd_ultimate_2000}.
+These studies demonstrated that computational performance is governed by both mathematical computational models and physical laws such as thermodynamics, quantum mechanics, and energy constraints.
+Among these, thermodynamics plays a central role in constraining computations implemented in noisy, fluctuation-driven physical systems.

-From a thermodynamic viewpoint, computers differ fundamentally from conventional engines.
-While engines convert energy into useful mechanical work, computers expend energy in order to process information and typically dissipate most of it as heat.
-For thermodynamic engines, efficiency limits and trade-offs are rigorously constrained by the second law of thermodynamics.
-Since computation is also a physical process, it must consequently obey the second law, implying unavoidable entropy production and fundamental trade-offs among energy dissipation, speed, and reliability.
-As a result, thermodynamics has provided powerful tools for analyzing the energy cost of information processing.
-However, how these thermodynamic constraints translate into computational cost in the sense of computational complexity, namely how computation time scales with problem or circuit size, remains an open and actively debated problem~\cite{wolpert_is_2024}.
+From a thermodynamic perspective, computers differ fundamentally from conventional engines.
+While engines convert energy into useful mechanical work, computers expend energy to process information and typically dissipate most of it as heat.
+For thermodynamic engines, the efficiency limits and trade-offs are rigorously constrained by the second law of thermodynamics.
+Because computation is also a physical process, it must obey the second law, implying unavoidable entropy production and fundamental trade-offs among energy dissipation, speed, and reliability.
+Thus, thermodynamics is an effective tool for analyzing the energy cost of information processing.
+However, how these thermodynamic constraints translate into computational cost in the sense of computational complexity, namely, how the computation time scales with a problem or circuit size, remains an open and actively debated problem~\cite{wolpert_is_2024}.